 Involuntary Confinement Requires Severe Mental Illness

 Just because someone has a mental illness doesn’t necessarily mean they need to be admitted for inpatient or outpatient evaluation and/or treatment.
 There must be more.
-Mental illness requires a reasonable conclusion of imminent “danger” or a “dangerous” condition confronting a person when placement and treatment is being considered for that individual.
+Mental illness requires a reasonable conclusion of imminent “danger” or a “dangerous” condition confronting a person when placement and treatment are being considered for that individual.

 The Division of Mental Health operates New Jersey’s state psychiatric hospitals.
-It is here where in-patient treatment is provided to people with major psychiatric illnesses.
+It is here where inpatient treatment is provided to people with major psychiatric illnesses.
 There are five hospitals, including Greystone, Trenton State, Ancora, Garrett Gagedorn, and Ann Klein.
 If a family member or person of significance in your life has been involuntarily committed, they likely have been committed to one of these five institutions or one of several smaller institutions run by the State of New Jersey.
-Placement to one of these hospitals is called a “civil commitment”.
+Placement in one of these hospitals is called a “civil commitment.”
 There are six other smaller hospitals, namely Bergen Regional, Buttonwood, Camden County Health Services, Essex County, Runnells, and Meadowview.
 Each of these six smaller institutions is a voluntary psychiatric facility.
-If you believe (or have personal knowledge) your loved one has not voluntarily committed himself/herself to the voluntary care of a hospital but suspect an (in)appropriate involuntary civil commitment, or you believe they may be treated with inappropriate medication, call Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to schedule a confidential appointment with a member of the office to discuss what can be done.
+If you believe (or have personal knowledge) your loved one has not voluntarily committed himself/herself to the voluntary care of a hospital but suspect an (in)appropriate involuntary civil commitment, or you believe they may be treated with inappropriate medication, call Fredrick P. Niemann, Esq. at (732) 863-9900 or email him at fniemann@hnlawfirm.com to schedule a confidential appointment with a member of the office to discuss what can be done.

 If someone close to you has been institutionally committed or is presently being treated at a community hospital that is planning to transfer him or her to a state psychiatric hospital, we can also help.
 A person has a legal right to be placed in the least restrictive environment appropriate to his or her condition.
-The legal definition of “least restrictive environment” means the available setting and forms of treatment that appropriately address a person’s need for care and the need to respond to dangers to the person,
+The legal definition of “least restrictive environment” means the available setting and forms of treatment that appropriately address a person’s need for care and the need to respond to dangers to the person, others, or property, and respect, to the greatest extent practicable, the person’s interests in freedom of movement and self-direction.
+(N.J.S.A.
+30: 4-27.2gg).

 Legal Statutes Governing Involuntary Commitments in NJ